The market for construction materials totals over £78bn.

 • ESG is highly relevant across the construction industry

-• Digital and technology developments are having significant impacts across all industries
+• Digital and technology developments are continuing to have a significant impact across all industries

 • Trade customer expectations are increasing driven by the experiences enjoyed by consumers